CSCfi/scalable-python/Doc/library/multiprocessing.rst

    .. method:: apply(func[, args[, kwds]])

-      Equivalent of the :func:`apply` builtin function.
+      Equivalent of the :func:`apply` built-in function.
 It blocks till the result is ready.
+Given this blocks, :meth:`apply_async` is better suited for performing work in parallel.
+Additionally, the passed in function is only executed in one of the workers of the pool.

    .. method:: apply_async(func[, args[, kwds[, callback]]])